nabilelbajdi/testrepo/README.md

-# Test repository for building pipelines and GitLab mirroring
+Test repository for building pipelines and GitLab mirroring This GitLab repository is a mirror of the GitHub repository located at https://github.com/nabilelbajdi/testrepo.

-- This message should be mirrored in GitLab...